Get ready ladies! This mum has some AWESOME tips to help you MEAL PREP your way to successful weight loss.

 Rinsing dishes and cleaning as I go also makes prepping easier, faster and less chaotic in the kitchen.

 I still cook most days but am smart about it, I repeat meals to have the next day too.
-For example I’ll cook san choy bow for dinner one night, and then have it the next day for lunch, or use the filling for something different – like stuffed zucchini boats.

 When I do a big cook up it’s generally to stock the freezer for those times where you can’t be bothered cooking or its just one of those crazy busy unplanned days where you get home late.